Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

 Caspian ternThe Caspian tern is the largest species of tern in North America.
 It is 19-23 inches in length with a wingspan of 47-53 inches.
-It has white undersides and breast and slate gray upperwings and back.
+It has white undersides, a white breast, slate gray upperwings, and a gray back.
 It has a black cap on its head and black legs and feet.
-It has a stout, bright red bill with a gray tip and a slightly forked tail.
+Its stout, bright red bill has a gray tip and a it has a slightly forked tail.
 Males and females look alike.

 Range